ClarytyLLC/docs/src/docs/automate-studio/getting-started/README.md

 3. **Flow:** This is an overall term for the "graph" (or node-and-wire model) that you define by dropping and connecting your nodes on the canvas.
 4. **Subflow:** A group of nodes presented as a node in the palette which can be reused in the main flow.
 5. **Message:** The `msg` variable is the highest level variable that is sent from one node to another at flow runtime.
-6. **Flow Engines:** After a flow is created, it can be built, deployed, and run as an _engine_ in aiWARE.
-(This is a more advanced topic, but we will get to it shortly.)

 <!-- > **Tip:** Hover your cursor over a node in the node palette, on the left, to learn what a given type of node does.